Skip to code content (skip section selection)

 .0602 Christmas Tree Lots and Pumpkin Patches.
 The sale or disposition of Christmas trees or Halloween pumpkins shall expire on the 7th day of January of the year immediately following the Christmas or Halloween for which the permit was approved and issued.
 For lots that are solely used for pumpkin sales, the permit shall expire ten (10) business days after Halloween.

 .0603 Carnivals and Circuses shall be permitted for a period of time as identified in Section 18.38.095.

 .070 Regulations for Conduct of a Special Event.

 .01 Permitted Sales.
 The sale and display of products shall be directly related to the business located on the same property and said products shall constitute a minimum of twenty five percent (25%) of the total gross receipts of the business.

 .02 Parking lots.
 If use of a parking area is intended, a site plan showing parking and fire lanes shall be submitted to determine that any use of the parking area serving the principal land use is not reduced below the parking reasonably required for such principal land use.
+Activities located in a parking area shall not obstruct any Americans with Disabilities Act (ADA) required paths of travel, including market walkways, and/or parking stalls.
 The site plan shall indicate the area proposed for the special event, including any area for installation or storage of all equipment.
 Special events are not permitted in or on parking structures.

 .03 Height.
 No structure or amusement device or any fixed balloon shall exceed fifty (50) feet in height as measured from finished grade.